VEZY/PlantBiophysics.jl/README.md

 - [x] Add stomatal + boundary layer conductance models
 - [x] Add energy balance model, coupled with photosynthesis amd stomatal conductance models
 - [x] Make the functions work on the output from `read_model`.
+- [ ] Rename skyFraction into sky_fraction
 - [ ] Add a new conductance model using the version from Duursma, Remko A, Christopher J Blackman, Rosana Lop, et K Martin-StPaul.
 2018. « On the Minimum Leaf Conductance: Its Role in Models of Plant Water Use, and Ecological and Environmental Controls ».
 New Phytologist, 13.
-- [ ] Make the functions compatible with an MTG, e.g. apply photosynthesis to an MTG, and use the right method for each node.
+- [x] Make the functions compatible with an MTG, e.g. apply photosynthesis to an MTG, and use the right method for each node.
 NB: I think the models should be a field of the node.
 - [ ] Make the functions compatible with several meteorological time-steps
   - [x] Add a new struct for that: Weather
   - [x] Do it for energy_balance